Difference Between Corporate Communication and Public Relations

 A lot of jargon makes rounds in marketing, just like any other field.
 But some terms are used more commonly.
 Some concepts should be clear in the minds of people, especially people working in this field or the ones aspiring to do so.
-The most commonly used terms are Corporate Communications and Public Relations.
+The most commonly used terms are Corporate Communications and Pr agency in Delhi.
 People often confuse the two terms and use them interchangeably.
 But that definitely isn’t the case.
 Yes, they are somewhat related but are very different from one another.
 Let’s discuss some of their differences in detail:

 When it comes to the definition of these two terms, public relations can be defined as the process of using communication tools to manage the public image of a client, whether that is an individual or a brand.
 Whereas corporate communication refers to a set of activities that helps the business to communicate with its internal and external stakeholders.

 Public Relations is used at the micro-level whereas corporate communications is a macro term.
 Corporate communications exists more on a macro level.